Vinz1980/DivingIsFun/README.md

 Just let me know what you want to accomplish and what you need.
 I can teach and guide you through every step of the way This is my passion
+This is what do best and love the most.